mesowx/MesoPy/FunctionDoc.md

            groupby: Results can be grouped by key words: state, county, country, cwa, nwszone, mwsfirezone, gacc, subgacc
                     e.g. groupby=state

-        Description: Returns in JSON a time series of observations at a user specified location for a specified time.
-Other parameters may also be included (see above).
-See the station_list method for station IDs.
-    '''

-    climatologyString = 'climatology?&' + '&'.join(['%s=%s' %(key, value) \
-                   for (key, value) in kwargs.items()]) + '&token=' + token

-    try:
-        resp = requests.get(baseURL + climatologyString)
-        data = resp.json()
-    except requests.exceptions.ConnectionError:
-        raise MesoPyError(connectionError)
-    except requests.exceptions.Timeout:
-        raise MesoPyError(timeoutError)
-    except requests.exceptions.TooManyRedirects:
-        raise MesoPyError(redirectError)
-    except requests.exceptions.RequestException as e:
-        raise e
-        sys.exit(1)

-    return checkResponse(data)

-def station_list(**kwargs):
-    '''station_list(**kwargs)
+### Retrieve a List of Stations:
+    station_list(**kwargs)
+        Description: Returns in JSON format a list of stations (and metadata) that corresponds to user-specified parameters.
         Parameters: The user may pass in any of the below parameters as strings
                    state: US state, 2-letter ID e.g. state=CO
                    county: County/parish/borough (US/Canada only), full name
                            e.g. county=Larimer